FarezFhmi/E-lost-Found/README.md

 Admin Account : Username = Reez, Password = 12345@sh
 User Account : Username = Farez, Password = 12345@sh

 All password has been has after user register, so please remember password because it cannot be recover.
-To unencrypt password difficult.
+To unencrypt password back it so difficult.

 I'm using hash password to make password encrypt.